esadek/sample-transformations/README.md

 2. Click the [Transformations](https://app.rudderstack.com/transformations) link.
 3. Click the [CREATE NEW](https://app.rudderstack.com/transformations/add) button, assign a name to the transformation, and add the transformation code within the `transformEvent` function.

-For detailed steps on adding a new user transformation, check out the [documentation](https://rudderstack.com/docs/transformations/#adding-a-transformation).
+For detailed steps on adding a new transformation, check out the [documentation](https://rudderstack.com/docs/transformations/#adding-a-transformation).

 ## Filtering